-Many factors go into how quickly or slowly a compost pile will take to fully mature.
+Many factors go into how quickly or slowly a compost pile will take to fully mature, including the weather and size of material.
 Generally, it should be ready about a year after you stop adding to it.
 If the pile isn’t getting very hot, and you have been adding your toilet contents, wait another year so you can confidently use your compost.
-Inspect your compost, smell it.
+Inspect your compost and smell it.
 Finished compost should have a nice earthy scent.

 The Humanure Handbook by Joseph Jenkins - read free online or order printed book